conan-io/docs/integrations/android_studio.rst

 .. seealso::

-    Check the section :ref:`cross_building_android` to read more about cross building for Android.
+    Check the section :ref:`cross_building_android` to read more about cross-building for Android.

 .. |android_studio_logo| image:: ../images/android_studio_logo.png